OliveTreeBible/MXSymbolicate/README.md

 There are various things I'd still love to know:

- - What's the purpose of the `address` field in the call stack frame objects?
-The forum post I linked above doesn't seem to use it, and I've got symbolication working without it.
-But [this thread](https://github.com/ChimeHQ/Meter/issues/3) seems to indicate that sometimes it's needed.
  - What are the complete rules about where to find symbol files for system frameworks?
    - Do any frameworks vary more granularly than across iOS versions?
 UIKit symbols don't seem to match UUIDs within the same iOS version, for example.
  - App launch diagnostic reports have multiple call stack paths with sample counts, so they should be formatted like a spindump, but the `callStackPerThread` property is `true`.
 Is this wrong?
 Or am I wrong to think that `callStackPerThread` being `false` is what should trigger spindump-like formatting?